Yemelyan Yaroslavsky: Party Secretary

 Yaroslavsky's influence peaked in March 1921, after he had backed Lenin against Trotsky in a dispute over the role of trade unions.
 He was appointed one of three secretaries of the Central Committee of the Communist Party of the Soviet Union (Bolshevik) (CPSU {B}), and raised to full membership of that body.
 The senior secretary was Vyacheslav Molotov.
 Many years later, Molotov complained: "One moment, Yaroslavsky would request trousers for one person, another time it would be shoes for someone else.
 Trifles.
 True, the times were such that people were in need of everything.
 But attention had to be focused on major problems."

 Molotov complained to Lenin, who had Yaroslavsky transferred to Siberia.
 On September 15, 1921, Yaroslavsky was the prosecutor at the trial in Novonikolaevsk, now Novosibirsk, of the counter-revolutionary Lieutenant General Roman von Ungern-Sternberg.
-However, he was back in Moscow in December 1921 for a party conference, at which - to Trotsky's lasting annoyance - he arranged that Grigory Zinoviev was billed as second in seniority to Lenin, with Trotsky third.
+However, he was back in Moscow in December 1921 for a party conference, at which – to Trotsky's lasting annoyance – he arranged that Grigory Zinoviev was billed as second in seniority to Lenin, with Trotsky third.
 He held the title of Central Committee secretary until April 1922, when Josif Stalin was appointed General Secretary, with Molotov as his deputy.
 Yaroslavsky retained his Central Committee membership until 1923 but never held a position as important as that of a party secretary.

 Atheist activist

 Late in 1922, Yaroslavsky created a new role for himself, as the Soviet Union's foremost anti-religious propagandist.
 He performed this function for nearly two decades, until the German invasion of the USSR when Stalin turned to the Russian Orthodox church for help in the war effort.

 In the fall of 1922, the Central Committee of the Russian Communist Party established a new standing committee, the "Committee on the Execution of the Decree Separating Church and State" (unofficially known as the "Anti-Religious Commission"), granted "full authority in general leadership and policy in regard to religion and the church and development of party directives on issues of anti-religious propaganda."
 Although a body of limited power, the Anti-Religious Commission marked the first step towards an official Bolshevik policy of systematic religious extermination and anti-religious propaganda.

-Trotsky claimed that Yarosalvsky was put in charge of this campaign while Lenin was absent through illness and that when he returned he rebuked Molotov for sanctioning it, saying: "Don't you know what Yaroslavsky is?
+Trotsky claimed that Yaroslavsky was put in charge of this campaign while Lenin was absent through illness and that when he returned he rebuked Molotov for sanctioning it, saying: "Don't you know what Yaroslavsky is?
 It's enough to make a chicken laugh.
 He will never be able to manage this work."

 Yaroslavsky's chaired the Militant League of the Godless, and edited its principle journal Bezbozhnik.
 At different times, he also edited other anti-religious periodicals.